Introduction

 Or is it?

-While it is true that people all over the world did revere a female goddess, the story of how she was disappointed by humankind is made up.
+While it is true that people all over the world did revere a female goddess1, the story of how she was disappointed by humankind is made up.
 While the story could still happen to be true, neither atheists nor adherents of the major world religions believe that Gaia exists in reality.
 At the same time, her story is more plausible than many of today’s religious stories, because (1) a mother god was indeed revered across nearly all continents over tens of thousands of years and (2) the story can explain why we have so many different religions today.
 Thus, it can explain more things than today’s religions.
 But it’s still made up.

 Proof strategy

-We will show that these theories can equally well be used to prove the existence of Gaia.
+In what follows, we will use the story of Gaia to show that proofs of the supernatural are wrong.
+Technically, a proof of the supernatural would be a true theory that predicts the existence of the supernatural.
+This theory would count as evidence that the supernatural exists.We will show that these theories can equally well be used to prove the existence of Gaia.
 Hence, if the theories were true, we would also have to believe in the existence of Gaia.
 This, however, is something most people are unwilling to do.
-On the contrary, most people (and certainly atheists) hold that Gaia does not exist at all and that she is thus a counter-example to the theory.
+On the contrary, most people (and certainly atheists) hold that Gaia does not exist at all.
+She is thus a counter-example to the theory and hence invalidates that theory.

 If the Omnipotent Ruler of the Universe can’t convince his own creations that he exists, how are you going to do it?